-The Interstate commission may, by majority vote of the members, initiate legal action in the United States District Court for the District of Columbia or, at the discretion of the Interstate commission, in the federal district where the Interstate commission has its offices, to enforce compliance with the provisions of the compact, its duly promulgated rules and bylaws, against any compacting state in default.
-In the event judicial enforcement is necessary the prevailing party shall be awarded all costs of such litigation including reasonable attorneys' fees.
+States District Court for the District of Columbia or, at the discretion of the interstate commission, in the federal district court where the interstate commission has its offices, to enforce compliance with the provisions of the compact, and its duly adopted rules and bylaws, against any compacting state in default.
+If judicial enforcement is necessary, the prevailing party shall be awarded all costs of the litigation, including reasonable attorney's fees.